-Table 13 provides the region's 2014 distribution of emergency, winter, transitional, safe haven, and The percentage distribution of the region's warmer months from April to October.
+Table 13 provides the region's 2014 distribution of emergency, winter, transitional, safe haven, and The percentage distribution of the region's permanent supportive housing beds for homeless homeless bed/facility type remains relatively individuals and families.
+These facilities were unchanged from 2012.
+Permanent supportive available in the winter months during the Point- housing beds in 2014 comprise 39 percent of In-Time enumeration and during the year's the region's inventory serving homeless and warmer months from April to October.

-permanent supportive housing beds to its year- to the count in the District of Columbia, which round facility inventory.
+Between 2010 and 2014, the region added 2,373 inventory in 2013.
+This is primarily attributable permanent supportive housing beds to its year- to the count in the District of Columbia, which round facility inventory.
 This represents a 34 has the greatest number of beds in the region. percent increase over four years.
 The region's In previous years, rapid re-housing placements increased supply of permanent supportive were included in the permanent supportive housing beds is consistent with the national housing count.
 In 2014, these categories are initiative to use a Housing First model.
 Persons broken out, resulting in a decrease in the in permanent supportive housing are no longer number of permanent supportive housing beds. considered homeless; they are counted as Transitional housing beds comprised 15 percent formerly homeless persons.
 For the first time in of the region's homeless beds, which represents 2014, the regional inventory includes rapid re- a reduction of seven percent from last year.
 The housing beds for families.
 The region recorded distribution of emergency and winter shelter 1,206 winter/hypothermia-prevention beds in beds increased by three percent last year, from 2014, an increase in 57 percent since 2010.
 The 32 percent to 35 percent.
 The region currently increased use of winter beds on the night of has 24,305 beds, including winter beds, for its January 29th may be due in part to the severe homeless population across each of the facility cold (below 15 degrees Fahrenheit) on the night categories; this number has increased by 2,773 of the count.